MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 bars, you have to do it on your own) if a message is active.
 Even then, it won't fix the issue altogether but it does make it appear less likely.
-The alternative is to use a stripe image optimiser but as of right know, I can't think of a patch which does that.
+The alternative is to use a stripe image optimiser.

 Changelog
 ----------------------------------------------------------